-The AccuLoss® system includes powerful “operator friendly” software.
-Included are voltage and current waveform analysis, manual and fully automatic time saving range selection and overvoltage and overcurrent protection.
+The AccuLoss® system includes a powerful “operator friendly” software.
+Included are voltage and current waveform analysis, manual and fully automatic time-saving range selection and over voltage and over current protection.

 The AccuLoss® system controller can be directly connected to the plant LAN for transferring data to a host computer for backup and further processing including generating customer reports.
 As an option, AccuLoss® can be controlled remotely from a separate program running on another computer.
 This is very helpful in those situations when AccuLoss® has to be controlled automatically and from a different location.

 The AccuLoss® system is a complete transformer loss measuring system and is in compliance with the latest standards and specifications dealing with the calibration of test systems to measure transformer losses.